zhangzhuang15/zhangzhuang15.github.io/docs/blog/javascriptcore.md

 [JavaScriptCore C API | apple developer](https://developer.apple.com/documentation/javascriptcore/c-javascriptcore-api?language=objc)

-## Use JavascriptCore on macOS
+## Use JavaScriptCore on macOS
-JavascriptCore is developed by Apple, the simplest way is using it out of box on macOS, you don't need to install any other libraries or source code.
+JavaScriptCore is developed by Apple, the simplest way is using it out of box on macOS, you don't need to install any other libraries or source code.

 You can follow these steps and run the example on your own.